MedICL-VU/Endo-SemiS/README.md

 # Endo-SemiS
 Endo-SemiS: Towards Robust Semi-supervised Image Segmentation for Endoscopic Video

-This work has been submitted to MIDL2026
+This work has been submitted to MIDL2026, here is the [paper](https://openreview.net/pdf?id=7AzXLyjyng)

 ##
 Our work can be summarized as follows: \